mikewesthad/navmesh/README.md

 npm run bootstrap
 ```

-This project uses [lerna](https://github.com/lerna/lerna) to manage multiple packages within one repository. `npm install` will pull the root dependencies and `npm run bootstrap` will use lerna to pull & link dependencies within "packages/".
-(In my testing, bootstrap could _not_ be run as a "postinstall" script).
+This project uses [lerna](https://github.com/lerna/lerna) and [yarn workspaces](https://yarnpkg.com/lang/en/docs/workspaces/) to manage multiple packages within one repository. `npm install` will pull the root dependencies and `npm run bootstrap` will use lerna & yarn to pull and link dependencies within "packages/".

 The project is controlled via npm scripts.
 The main ones to use: